What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 How can I order a court file that is not stored on-site?

-The Central Clerk's Office maintains files from 1992 to the present.
-In addition, all sealed files are on the premises.
+The Central Clerk's Office maintains files from 2014 to the present.
+In addition, all sealed files from 1990 to the present are on the premises.
 It is necessary to have the indictment number for the particular file you are requesting.
 The indictment number should be listed on any document or communication from the court.
 The indictment number can also be obtained if you know the date and part in which the case was on the court's calendar.
-Court calendars can be found in either the Central Clerk's Office, 100 Centre Street, Room 1000, New York, NY 10013, 646-386-4000, or in the court part in which the proceeding took place.
+Contact the Central Clerk’s Office, Room 1000, New York, NY 10013, in person or telephone 646-386-4000, or the court part in which the proceeding took place.

 To order a file not on-site, contact the Central Clerk's Office at the above telephone number.
 Requests are submitted each Monday to our storage facility and files are delivered on Thursday of each week.